The purpose of this scholarship is to provide financial support for a school nurse to participate in an advocacy education program.

 The funds for this scholarship were originally named The NASN Advocacy Education Award in honor of Sally Williams, NASN's first President (1970-71).
 Past President Williams of California worked tirelessly for many years to convince the National Education Association (NEA) to address the unique needs and contributions of school nurses.
 On July 4, 1968, her efforts resulted in the establishment of the Department of Nursing within the NEA.
 Her vision was to bring school nurses together with a common voice and goal in speaking out on legislative issues that impacted school health.

-- The executive director determines the amount of the scholarship (up to $1500).
+- The chief executive officer determines the amount of the scholarship (up to $1500).
 The scholarship funds will be mailed to recipient.
 Fifty percent of the funds will be given at annual conference and the remaining 50% will be given at the completion of the project.

 - Recipient's name will be communicated to the NASN membership following the conference.